altenia/repomigrated-ecolearnia/artifacts/docs/domain_model_schemas.md

                 }
             },

-            "@doc": "The presenters section includes configuration information", "@doc": "for the UI rendering",
+            "@doc": "The component section includes specification for each of the ", "@doc": "interactive (UI) components",
-            "presenters":[
+            "components":[
                 {
                     "id": my_question",
                     "type": "question.Templated",